Speakers and Workshop Facilitators

 Laury has helped numerous local business coalitions get started.
 He founded the Sustainable Business Network of Massachusetts (SBN) in 1988, Businesses for Social Responsibility in 1991 and co-founded the Business Alliance for Local Living Economies in 2001.
 Laury directs the 1000+ member SBN and has developed innovative programs such as the Boston Local Food Festival, the Sustainable Business Leader Program, and the Sustainability Leadership Summit.
 See our interview with Hammel for more.

 President & Founder, The Williams Agency

-Nicola Williams has over 20 years of experience in marketing strategy, concept development, branding, public relations and fundraising.
+Nicola Williams has more than 20 years of experience in marketing strategy, concept development, branding, public relations and fundraising.
 She has earned international respect for her work in grassroots marketing, campaign development and multicultural marketing.
 The Williams Agency has launched and developed events and campaigns in the Greater Boston area that are models of success, including the Boston Local Food Festival — Boston’s premier food event.
-She is also brainchild of SBN’s Hyper-Local Craft Brewfest and Boston Jerkfest™, a Caribbean-style food festival.
-Nicola led an international consulting team in developing a comprehensive branding plan and sustainability action plan for London’s largest event–the Nottinghill Carnival.
+She is also the brains behind SBN’s Hyper-Local Craft Brewfest and Boston Jerkfest™, a Caribbean-style food festival.
+Nicola led an international consulting team in developing a comprehensive branding plan and sustainability action plan for London’s largest event — the Notting Hill Carnival.
 Nicola is a recipient of many awards and has been featured in local and national media, including Black Enterprise magazine, the Boston Globe and Boston Herald.
-She serves on the boards of Sustainable Business Network of Massachusetts.
-Cambridge Carnival International, and the Boston Collaborative for Food and Fitness.
+She serves on the boards of Sustainable Business Network of Massachusetts, Cambridge Carnival International, and the Boston Collaborative for Food and Fitness.

 Executive Director, Stay Local!
 (New Orleans)